London: Etymology

-London is an ancient name, attested in the first century AD, usually in the Latinised form Londinium.
-Modern scientific analyses of the name must account for the origins of the different forms that are found in early sources: Latin (usually Londinium), Old English (usually Lunden), and Welsh (usually Llundein), with reference to the known developments over time of sounds in those different languages.
-It is agreed that the name came into these languages from Common Brythonic; recent work tends to reconstruct the lost Celtic form of the name as *Londonjon or something similar.
-This was then adapted into Latin as Londinium and borrowed into Old English.
+The name London is attested in the first century AD, usually in the Latinised form Londinium.
+Modern scientific analyses of the name must account for the origins of the different forms that are found in early sources, such as Latin Londinium, Old English Lunden, and Welsh Llundein, with reference to the known developments over time of sounds in those different languages.
+The name came into these languages from Common Brythonic; the lost Celtic form of the name was most likely *Londonjon.

-Until 1889, the name "London" applied officially only to the City of London, but since then it has also referred to the County of London and to Greater London.
+Until 1889, the name "London" applied officially only to the City of London, but since then it has also denoted the County of London and Greater London.

 History

 Prehistory

 In 1993 remains of a Bronze Age bridge were found on the south River Thames foreshore, upstream from Vauxhall Bridge.
 Two of the timbers were radiocarbon dated to 1750–1285 BC.
 In 2010 foundations of a large timber structure, dated to 4800–4500 BC, were found on the Thames' south foreshore downstream from Vauxhall Bridge.
-Both structures are on the south bank of the Thames, where the now-underground River Effra flows into the Thames.
+Both are located on the south bank of the Thames, where the now-underground River Effra flows into the Thames.